IGORSVOLOHOVS/TSIWebAppDev/README.md

 ## How to use

 1. Clone the repository: `git clone https://github.com/IGORSVOLOHOVS/WebLecture4.git`
+2. Extract and go to `WebLecture4` folder.
-2. Open `index.html` in your web browser.
+3. Open `index.html` in your web browser.

 ## Customization